Tuesday, February 7, 2017

 Thoughts About "Injun Summer."

 That "small effort of imagination" became McCutcheon's classic drawing, "Injun Summer."
 It was accompanied by a lengthy discourse with the plain-spoken charm of Mark Twain.
-The cartoon proved so popular that it made an annual appearance in the Tribune beginning in 1912, and over the years, ran in hundreds of other newspapers.
+The cartoon proved so popular that it made an annual appearance in the Tribune beginning in 1912 and ran in hundreds of other newspapers over the years.

 1. I remember this well as a kid and teen.
 My family would go and spend time with each other as we listened to the water fall and shared food and the younger ones played around.
 A real treat for a family that had virtually no resources for vacations or other ventures.